 - MiFi does not rely on your fixed-line broadband infrastructure.
-This means you may be able to get faster speeds with MiFi compared to Wi-Fi if your home broadband is very slow.
+This means you may be able to get faster speeds with MiFi compared to Wi-Fi, even using 4G, if your home broadband is very slow.

 - MiFi is generally quite inexpensive, especially when compared to traditional broadband deals.